 While it may seem wasteful to keep an unused Google account open when the licence could be used for a new employee, it makes sense to allow for a transition period of a few months when emails can be forwarded to the line manager and an auto-responder can be set up to inform the email sender that the employee is no longer with the company and offer a new point of contact.

 Once the original user account has been permanently deleted, you can setup a group with the same email address as the original user and add appropriate recipients to the group.
 This will ensure that no future emails are missed.

 Transfer G Suite Data to Another Account

 Migrating data to another account allows the original account to be closed while still retaining access to potentially important company data.
-Once G Suite backup, Gmail backup, calendar backup and Google Drive backup has been completed and the data successfully transferred, the original user account can be deleted without fear of losing vital files or information.
+Once G Suite backup, Gmail backup, Calendar backup, Google Drive backup , and Google Team Drives backup has been completed and the data successfully transferred, the original user account can be deleted without fear of losing vital files or information.

 Collect Company Devices and Wipe Clean

 Any laptops or mobile devices that the employee used for work should naturally be returned to the company before leaving.
 If these devices are to be recycled for new employees, the data should be backed up or transferred to storage and wiped clean to prevent inadvertently giving a new employee access to sensitive information, or causing a privacy breach.